-Note: Before installing CSM, it is imperative that you obtain and read the Cluster Systems Management (CSM) for AIX 5L: Planning and Installation Guide (SA22-7919-01) for specific procedural steps to use when installing CSM.
-Installation of this product will be impossible if you do not use the documented procedures in this book.
+Note: Before you install CSM, you must obtain and read the Planning and Installation Guide for specific procedural steps to use when you are installing CSM.
+Installation of this product is not possible if you do not use the documented procedures in this book.